Launching soon for Airbnb hosts and short term rental operators

 How many hours do I need for material participation?

-The most commonly used IRS test requires 500 or more hours of participation in the rental activity during the year.
+The 500-hour test is the primary threshold under IRS §469 material participation rules.
 There are six other tests that may also apply depending on your situation.
 Your accountant can advise which test fits best.

 When should I start tracking my hours?